bambooleafz/disk-apm-disabler/README.md

 ## introduction

-- this tool helps you disbale the APM(Advanced Power Management) function of your HDD
+- this tool helps you disable the APM(Advanced Power Management) function of your HDD

-- you can simply add it to your starup, and relief yourself from manually disabling APM in `crystal disk info`
+- you can simply add it to your startup, and relief yourself from manually disabling APM in `crystal disk info`

 - currently only available on windows